Keat Chhon: Facing land disputes and government waste in a booming economy

 Keat Chhon became Senior Minister, Minister of Economy and Finance from 2004 to 2008 and since 2008 he has been the Deputy Prime of the Minister for the Minister of Economy and Finance.
-In that position, despite the impact of the 2008 financial crisis, he had to face the growing number of land disputes, in which his own sister was directly involved, and the need to reduce government waste, through more transparency.
+In that position, despite the 2008 financial crisis, he had to face the growing number of land disputes, in which his own sister was directly involved, and the need to reduce government waste, through more transparency.
 While the economic growth was real, the government replied to accusations of leaving aside the poor by increasing government social welfare programs, while still continuing land evictions from shanty towns in order to develop new neighbourhoods.
 The economic boom also entailed a rise in prices, such as gas, which the government tried to control, while Keat Chhon was accused in September 2011 of trying to shut down foreign NGOs interfering in Cambodian politics.
 That same year, after many delays since 2007, Keat Chhon also opened the Cambodia Securities Exchange (CSX).